williamdemeo/Overalgebras/README.md

 Overalgebras
 ============

-This repository contains the final version of a journal article by William DeMeo,
+This repository contains my article

-[Expansions of finite algebras and their congruence lattices][], *Algebra Universalis*, **69**, 2013.
+[Expansions of finite algebras and their congruence lattices][], *Algebra Universalis*, **69**, 2013,

-Also included are the GAP programs for constructing new finite algebras by extending and expanding transitive G-sets, as described in the paper.
+as well as the GAP software I wrote for constructing new finite algebras by extending and expanding transitive G-sets, as described in the paper.

 The published version of the paper is in the file [DeMeo-Expansions-AU-2013.pdf][],